calltelemetry/calltelemetry/docs/deployment/choices.md

-This is a general guide.
 If you have any questions, please contact jason@calltelemetry.com.
 ## Single Node -
 Easiset to deploy.
 Boots up, grabs DHCP, and hit the HTTP login screen.
 Production ready, it will automatically start up all service on reboot.